linagora/linshare/documentation/EN/epics/drive/README.md

 * This feature must be available on sharedSpace.
 * The Drive will be managed as a new functionality.
 * A Drive can only contain workgroups.
 A Drive can't contain a Drive, a Document or a Folder.
-* Among a Drive a member have two roles, one role dedicated to the Drive by itself.
-A second one wich will be his role by default in workgroups created inside a Drive.
+* Among a Drive, a member has two roles, one role dedicated to the Drive by itself.
+A second one which will be his role by default in workgroups created inside that Drive.
     - Drive roles (DRIVE_ADMIN, for example) is applied to the current Drive. <br>
     - Default workgroups roles : Defined on the Drive and applied on the workgroups inside it as a default value. <br>
-* The workgroups inside the Drive inherite the Drive roles and properties but they can be overriden locally.
+* The workgroup members inside a Drive inherit from the defaut workgroup roles and properties but they can be overridden locally.
 * When an external user (from the drive) is added to a nested workgroup, he can't see the Drive name, only the workgroup name.
 (To be confirmed)

 ### Actions